GabeScott/standard-works-vault/General Conference/1974 October - God Will Not Be Mocked.md

 Why do we take our destiny in our own hands?
 From the building of the first colonial cabin, the home and family have been the center of true civilization.
 Any distortion of the God-given program will bring dire consequences.
 The families worked together, played together, and worshiped God together.

 Could it be possible that many of us, like a cork in a stream, have been swept off our destiny line by false concepts, perilous ways, and doctrines of devils?
 By whom are we enticed?
 Have we accepted the easy way and veered off from the “strait and narrow” way to the easy and comfortable way and the broad way which leads to sorrowful ends?
-(See Matt.
-7:13–14.)
+(See [[Matthew 7.13|Matt.
+7:13–14]][[Matthew 7.14|]].)
 We know better than we do.
 Will you listen?
 Will you follow the advice and counsel of your leaders, local and general?
 Or will you choose your own paths though they lead you into the dark wilderness?

 God bless you, our beloved people.
 Listen to the words of heaven.
 God is true.
 He is just.
 He is a righteous judge, but justice must come before sympathy and forgiveness and mercy.

 Remember, God is in his heavens.
 He knew what he was doing when he organized the earth.
 He knows what he is doing now.
 Those of us who break his commandments will regret and suffer in remorse and pain.
 God will not be mocked.
 Man has his free agency, it is sure, but remember, GOD WILL NOT BE MOCKED.
-(See D&C 63:58.)
+(See [[D&C 63.58|D&C 63:58]].)

 Our counsel then to you is to live strictly the laws of your Heavenly Father.
 In the name of Jesus Christ.
 Amen.